National-Node-Net/node-lib/docs/logging.md

 # Logging

-ia-map-lib provides a flexible handler, formatter, and Adapter that integrates with Python's standard logging features giving users a fine-grained control to log messages from their applications to core.
+node-lib provides a flexible handler, formatter, and Adapter that integrates with Python's standard logging features giving users a fine-grained control to log messages from their applications to core.

 For users who want an efficient way to send logs from their applications to Kafka, a factory is provided to initialise a logger with defaults that can be overriden on-demand.